srct/schedules/README.md

 Download the lastest Ruby+DevKit installer from https://rubyinstaller.org/downloads/.
 Run the installer and follow the instructions.

+### Install Yarn

+Follow the offical Yarn [install instructions](https://yarnpkg.com/lang/en/docs/install).
+You might have to install node.js as well.

 ### Clone the schedules workspace
 We're first going to clone down a copy of the schedules codebase from [git.gmu.edu](http://git.gmu.edu/srct/schedules),